The m3e-skeleton component provides a loading placeholder surface with flexible shape variants

 </m3e-skeleton>

-receives a corresponding skeleton overlay that reflects the selected shape.
-The circular option
+node receives a corresponding skeleton overlay that reflects the selected shape.
+The

 <m3e-skeleton shape="circular"> <div style="width: 100px; height: 100px"></div> </m3e-skeleton> <br /> <m3e-skeleton shape="rounded"> <div style="width: 100px; height: 100px"></div> </m3e-skeleton> <br /> <m3e-skeleton shape="square"> <div style="width: 100px; height: 100px"></div> </m3e-skeleton> <br /> <m3e-skeleton shape="auto"> <div style="width: 100px; height: 100px; border-radius: 16px"></div> </m3e-skeleton>